bobbingwide/trac29608/README.md

 1. trac29608 in action

 ## Upgrade Notice
-# 1.0
+# 0.0.1
-Please upgrade normally.
+This plugin depends upon oik and oik-css.
+Please install these plugins first.

 ## Changelog
-# 1.0
+# 0.0.1
 * Added: New plugin

 ## Further reading